 Should I Fight My Speeding Ticket or Plead Guilty and Pay the Fine?

-In many cases, an attorney can get you a dismissal (all charges are dropped and without fines or penalties) or a reduction in fines and points.
+In many cases, an attorney can either get you a dismissal (all charges are dropped and without fines or penalties) or a reduction in fines and points.
 Here are some reasons why you should fight your speeding ticket:

 - Points on your license

-The Benefits of Hiring An Attorney
+The Benefits of Hiring an Attorney

 - A specific strategy for your case and tailor it to the court where your speeding ticket is being handled.